warkadiusz/VictoriaLogs/docs/victorialogs/cluster.md

 so you could copy the needed per-day partitions from cluster replica.

 Usually the disaster event occurs rarely (e.g. once per year).
 Every such event has unique preconditions and consequences, so it is impossible to automate recovering from disaster events.
-These events require human attention and manual actions.
+These events require human attention and carefully thought manual actions, so there is little practical sense in relying on automatic data recovery from the magically replicated data among storage nodes.

 ## Single-node and cluster mode duality